Xboarder56/SYNOLOGY-DSM--DSM/README.md

 9. Finally, you will need to create a new log source selecting the custom Log source type we just created.

 # Change Log
+12-14-2018 - New events mapped, regex adjusted for event ID parsing of newly discovered events.
+Hopefully the way the regex was adjusted will help to be more universal.
-12-13-2018 - Mapped additional events, tweaked System regex for Event ID to parse VPN events 12-13-2018 - Initial Upload of the source code.
+12-13-2018 - Mapped additional events, tweaked System regex for Event ID to parse VPN events.
+12-13-2018 - Initial Upload of the source code.